THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 3) How To Teach Your Puppy To Spend More Time in Their Crate :

-When your puppy can eat their meals in the crate without showing any signs of anxiety or fear, you can start leaving them inside the crate for longer periods.
+When your puppy can eat their meals in the crate without showing any signs of anxiety or fear, you can start training them to go inside the crate on command.

 Crate TrainING A Puppy At Night

-Crate training your puppy at night follows pretty similar principles to regular crate training, however, it may be best to start by placing the crate in your bedroom or in a hallway nearby.
-Puppies often need to go outside to eliminate during the night, so you’ll want to place them somewhere you can hear them whining.
-Once your puppy is comfortable with falling asleep through the night beside you, you can start to gradually move their crate to your preferred location.
+Crate training your puppy at night is similar to regular crate training.
+However, it may be best to start by placing the crate in your bedroom or a hallway nearby.
+Puppies often need to go to the toilet at night, so you’ll need to hear them whining.
+Once your puppy’s comfortable falling asleep beside you at night, you can gradually move their crate to your preferred location.

 How To Choose The Right Crate For Your Puppy